-In attempt to convince The ICIR, he checked his phone to produce proof of people cured of cancer using his herbal medicine but was unable to come up with any, apart from the picture of a man on his phone whom he claimed was a medical doctor cured of colon cancer using his drugs but he could not provide any medical documentation to show as proof.
+In an attempt to convince The ICIR, he checked his phone to produce proof of people cured of cancer using his herbal medicine but was unable to come up with any, except the picture of a man on his phone whom he claimed was a medical doctor cured of colon cancer using his drugs.
+He also could not provide any medical documentation to show as proof.

 “When he started taking the drugs he was pale already but you can see from the picture how strong he is.